Henry Wellesley, 1st Earl Cowley: Personal life

 Lord Cowley died on 15 July 1884 at Albemarle Street, London.
 He succeeded in his titles by his eldest son, William.
 In 1863 Cowley inherited the former Long family estate of Draycot Cerne in Wiltshire from his kinsman the 5th Earl of Mornington, and he retired four years later.
 Through his youngest son, he was a grandfather of Sir Victor Wellesley.

+He owned almost 6,000 acres.